mklmelgarejo/Python_FinalProj_2022/README.md

-# 🚐Parking Management System
+# Parking Management System
 A console application written in Python programming language.
-This system will help you manage a parking lot.
-You can easily identify if there is still available space for a vehicle.
-It also contributes on computing how much will a vehicle will pay.
+This system helps an employee manage a parking lot.
+It automatically displays parking vacancies and computes for the cost of using the parking space.

 # Features
 1. Park a Vehicle
 2. Exit the Lot
 3. View a Parked Vehicle
 4. Display Vehicle Rates
 5. Run Demo

 ## Dependencies
  - All codes are written in Python 3.
  - Some codes depend on `os` module
 	- `utils.py`